Library & Archives

 Everyone who accesses the Archives is responsible for observing all applicable domestic and international copyright laws.

-The Archive contains public and sensitive documents pertaining to the history, finances, and organization of the Church.
+The Archives contains public and sensitive documents pertaining to the history, finances, and organization of the Church.
 As such, it provides limited and supervised access for Church members, researchers, and other members of the Public.
 Under no circumstances may an original source leave the Archive facilities.
 The following are guidelines that set forth the access policies applicable to each classification of documents:

 Certain documents are sensitive and contain confidential information and are only accessible by the Executive Director of the Corporation, legal counsel for the Church or the Corporation, the Church’s Director of Education, or the Archivist and his/her assistant(s).